 Do what you’re passionate about: Doing things that you love to do and are good at are great for a confidence boost.
 Plus, if you get involved with something you’re passionate about, you can find other people who are passionate about the same thing and you immediately have something to connect over.
 When I started writing for my school newspaper last semester (even though it was for class credit), I met so many awesome people who were also passionate about journalism.
 It was really inspiring and motivating for me to get pointers from them and just be surrounded by people who loved to interview people and write just as much as I do.

 Find support: The biggest thing that has helped me come to terms with the person that I am has been my religion.
 I was born and raised Greek Orthodox, but I didn’t really get into learning about my religion until I was 16 and went to Camp St. Paul for the first time.
 Since then, I’ve become more confident in myself and my abilities because I know that God made me the way I am and only sends me challenges that He knows I can handle.
+Now, I’m not trying to tell you to start going to church every single day or to convert right this second.
+All I’m saying is that everyone needs someone or something (healthy!) to bring you back when you start fall.
 For those of you who are not religious, I’d recommend finding something or someone that always has your back and best interests at heart.
 I have a handful of really close friends that constantly cheer me on and pick me up when I fall.
 I’d be nowhere without them.
 Even my parents are there for me whenever I need them, and I can tell them absolutely anything without them judging me or putting me down.
 The bottom line is that it feels amazing to know you have people who love and support you all the time and can pick you up if you start doubting yourself.

 I hope this post gave you a bit of a look into my life and some inspiration and motivation to start loving yourself completely and entirely.
 Don’t forget to keep me in the loop as you embark on your journey!!